mindspore-ai/docs/docs/lite/docs/source_en/use/post_training_quantization.md

 # Supports WEIGHT_QUANT or FULL_QUANT
 quant_type=WEIGHT_QUANT
 # Weight quantization support the number of bits [0,16], Set to 0 is mixed bit quantization, otherwise it is fixed bit quantization
-# Full quantization support the number of bits [1,8]
+# Full quantization support 8bit
 bit_num=8
 # Layers with size of weights exceeds threshold `min_quant_weight_size` will be quantized.
 min_quant_weight_size=0